bishtabhinavsingh/live-barcode-reader-mongodb-integration/README.md

 # Live Barcode Reader MongoDB Integration
-This should serve as a tutorial for a working live barcode scanner with mongodb integration.
+This should serve as a tutorial for a simple working live barcode scanner with mongodb integration.
 Simply scan bar codes and have the corresponding data imported to your mongodb collection.

 Credits:
 - How to make a live barcode scanner: https://www.thepythoncode.com/code/making-a-barcode-scanner-in-python